JustinDavid2g/Pok-mon-stat-checker-/README.md

 Ensure that the schema definitions in the script match your data structure.
-After this your should be able to upload your tables from BigQuery to Looker Studio and precede with your visualization
+After this your should be able to upload your tables from BigQuery to Looker Studio and precede with your visualization.

 ## Data
-   These are some data charts I was able to construct on Looker Studio using the data gathered
+   These are some data charts I was able to construct on Looker Studio using the data gathered,
    ![image](https://github.com/JustinDavid2g/Pok-mon-stat-checker-/assets/121201630/cfe83eac-ce7d-4db3-90a6-adf2607d41fe)